Aer0spaceEngineered/Lars-Real-Time-iRacing-Telemetry/README.md

 ## Version 0.0: Creating the Workspace
 Work in Progress as of 23 December 2025.
   Planned:
-  > Window to work in
+  * Window to work in.
-  > Basic file import and export functions
+  * Basic file import and export functions.
-  > Anything else I think of
+  * Anything else I think of.